-See http://pldt.com/about-us/corporate-governance-in-pldt/our-stakeholders.

-Napoleon L. Nazareno PLDT's offices within its franchise area in the ordinary course of business.
-The rates charged by Meralco are the same as those with unrelated parties.
-In 2009, PLDT and Smart Communications, Inc. ("Smart"), a wholly-owned subsidiary of PLDT, renewed their respective Pole Attachment Contracts with Meralco wherein Meralco leases its pole spaces to accommodate PLDT and Smart's network facilities.
-PLDT has an existing Outside and Inside Plant Contracted Services Agreement with MIESCOR, a subsidiary of Meralco.
-PLDT has insurance policies with Republic Surety and Insurance Co., Inc. ("RSIC"), a wholly owned subsidiary of Meralco.
-All fees and payments are made directly to Meralco, MIESCOR or RSIC, as the case may be.
-Mr. Pangilinan is the Chairman of Meralco and PLDT.
-Please see note on Mr. Pangilinan above on transactions with Meralco and its subsidiaries.
-Mr. Nazareno is a director of both Meralco and PLDT, and the President and CEO of PLDT.
+$^{^{\}it 27}$ See $\mbox{\it http://pldt.com/corporate-governance-in-pldt/our-stakeholders}.$

+Meralco and PLDT, and the President and CEO of PLDT.
 Under the Founder NSP Air Time Purchase Agreement ("ATP") entered into with ACeS International Limited ("AIL"), PLDT was granted the exclusive right to sell AIL services, through ACeS Philippines Cellular Satellite Corporation or ACeS Philippines ("ACeS"), as national services provider in the Philippines.
 Fees are directly paid to AIL.
 ACeS currently owns 36.99% of AIL.
 Mr. Nazareno is the Chairman of ACeS and a director and the President and CEO of PLDT.
 Helen Y. Dee PLDT has insurance policies with Malayan Insurance Company ("Malayan") wherein premiums are directly paid to Malayan.
 Ms. Dee is director of Malayan and PLDT.
 James L. Go PLDT has agreements with certain JG Summit Holdings, Inc. ("JGSHI") subsidiaries, namely Universal Robina Corporation ("URC") and Robinsons Land Corporation ("RLC").
 There were also other transactions such as airfare, electricity, marketing expenses and bank fees with other JGSHI subsidiaries.
 Payments and fees are paid directly to the relevant JGSHI subsidiaries.
 Mr. Go is the Chairman and CEO of JGSHI, the Chairman of both URC and RLC and a director of PLDT.
 Artemio V. Panganiban See note on Mr. Pangilinan above.
 Hon.
 Panganiban is an independent director of both Meralco and PLDT.
 Pedro E. Roxas See note on Mr. Pangilinan above.
 Mr. Roxas is an independent director of both Meralco and PLDT.
-Alfred V. Ty PLDT has transactions in the ordinary course of business with Metrobank (where Mr. Ty is the Corporate Secretary), for bank payment facility, Lexus (where Mr. Ty is Chairman), Toyota (where Mr. Ty is the Vice Chairman) and various dealers of Toyota, for the purchases of Company vehicles, parts and service, but the fees paid by the Company to the said firms are well below 2% of the consolidated gross revenues of each of Metrobank, Lexus and Toyota and, thus, deemed immaterial and would not affect the independence of Mr. Ty.
-Name of Officer/s - Name of Significant Shareholders: Metro Pacific Resources, Inc. Asia Link B.V. ("ALBV"), an affiliate of Metro Pacific Resources, Inc., provides technical support services and assistance in the operations and maintenance of the cellular business of Smart.
-JGSHI Please see note on Mr. Go above.
-NTT Communications Corporation ("NTT Communications") NTT Communications provides PLDT with technical, marketing and other consulting services for various business areas of PLDT.
+Alfred V. Ty PLDT has transactions in the ordinary course of business with Metrobank (where Mr. Ty is the Corporate Secretary), for bank payment facility; and Lexus (where Mr. Ty is Chairman), Toyota (where Mr. Ty is the Vice Chairman) and various dealers of Toyota, for the purchases of Company vehicles, parts and service, but the fees paid by the Company to the said firms are well below 2% of the consolidated gross revenues of each of Metrobank, Lexus and Toyota and, thus, deemed immaterial and would not affect the independence of Mr. Ty.
+Name of Officer/s Name of Significant Shareholders: Metro Pacific Resources, Inc. JGSHI Asia Link B.V. ("ALBV"), an affiliate of Metro Pacific Resources, Inc., provides technical support services and assistance in the operations and maintenance of the cellular business of Smart.
+Please see note on Mr. Go above.
+NTT Communications Corporation NTT Communications provides PLDT with technical, marketing ("NTT Communications") and other consulting services for various business areas of PLDT.
 NTT Communications and PLDT have cooperative arrangements for conventional international telecommunications services to enhance their respective international businesses.
 NTT World Engineering Marine Corporation, an affiliate of NTT Communications, provides PLDT with offshore submarine cable repair and other allied services for the maintenance of PLDT's domestic fiber optic network submerged plant.
 NTT Worldwide Telecommunications Corporation, an affiliate of NTT Communications, has given a license to PLDT to market and manage data and other services under the "Arcstar" brand to its corporate customers in the Philippines.
 PLDT has also been given the right to use the trade name "Arcstar" and its related trademarks.
 NTT DOCOMO NTT DOCOMO provides services of certain key personnel in connection with certain aspects of the business of PLDT and Smart.
 Other Related Parties PLDT and certain of its subsidiaries provide telephone, data communication and other services to various related parties at arm's length similar to transactions with other customers.